burmanp/discordbot_posvibes/README.md

 > You are worthy and deserving of respect.

 ## To add this bot to your Discord server
-Simply click on this [link](https://tinyurl.com/ydnloya6) *You need to be the server owner or have admin role to add a bot*
+Simply click on this [link](https://tinyurl.com/ydnloya6). *N.B.
+You need to be the server owner or have admin role to add a bot*